tacojones/blogg/README.md

 # blogg: A Flat-File Blog Script

 This is a simple flat-file blog script written in PHP.
 It allows users to display static blog entries with subjects, date and time stamps, and supports markdown, pagination and search.
-I wanted a simple, portable and searchable database of blog posts and couldn't find a solution.
+I wanted a simple, portable and searchable database of blog posts and couldn't find a solution, so I made one with everything I needed and nothing more.

 ## Features